 Lizette has lead on key issues at the local, state, and federal level for the past decade, she has managed teams of staff, secured funding for a multitude of nonprofit organizations and key community programs, created and balanced budgets, led innovative technology projects, and created significant local, state, and national relationships.

 In 2018 during her race to get elected as the first Latina on the Whittier City Council, while falling 4 votes short, she helped create a movement that would demand greater transparency, accountability, and a more democratic process from local leadership to ensure representation for the Latinx community in her hometown of Whittier, CA.

-Lizette is the proud single mom of a beautiful nine year old – "Rosita".
+Lizette is the proud single mom of a beautiful eleven year old – "Rosita".
 She has 4 older brothers and is the daughter of Mexican immigrants - Efrain and Rosa Escobedo.